-Purchases of commodities with a purchase price of more than \$2 require prior Board3 approval, unless an emergency exists in which case the Superintendent may waive this requirement.
+Purchases of commodities with a purchase price of more than \$10,000 require prior Board approval, unless an emergency exists in which case the Superintendent may waive this requirement.

 The district shall notify in writing all actual or prospective bidders, offerors, or contractors who make a written request to the district for notification of opportunities to bid.
-The notification shall be made in sufficient time to allow actual or prospective bidders, offerors, or contractors to submit a bid or other appropriate response.
-The board shall accept bids submitted electronically by email or fax for any and all district purchases, unless specified to be submitted by other means or methods, and except those bids which have been specified to have a designated date upon which the bids shall be opened.
+The notification shall be made in sufficient time to allow actual or prospective bidders, offerors, or contractors to submit a bid or other appropriate response.3 The board shall accept bids submitted electronically by email or fax for any and all district purchases, unless specified to be submitted by other means or methods, and except those bids which have been specified to have a designated date upon which the bids shall be opened.
 The superintendent shall be responsible for ensuring submitted bids, whether written, faxed, or emailed, are retained in accordance with policy 7.15-RECORD RETENTION AND DESTRUCTION.

-The district will not solicit bids or otherwise contract for a sum greater than twenty-five thousand dollars (\$25,000) with vendors that are on the "excluded parties list" if the contract is to be paid from federal grant funds.5
+The district will not solicit bids or otherwise contract for a sum greater than \$25,000 with vendors that are on the "excluded parties list" if the contract is to be paid from federal grant funds.

-All purchases for a Federal program with an estimated purchase price between three thousand dollars (\$3,000) and ten thousand dollars (\$10,000) and all purchases of commodities in which the with an estimated purchase price that equals or exceeds ten thousand dollars (\$10,000) shall be procured by soliciting bids.
+All purchases of commodities in which the estimated purchase price equals or exceeds ten thousand dollars (\$10,000) shall be procured by soliciting bids.
 Specifications shall be devised for all commodities to be bid that are specific enough to ensure uniformity of the bid and yet not so restrictive that it would prevent competitive bidding.
 The bid specifications shall not include the name or identity of any specific vendor.
 The Board reserves the right to reject all bids and to purchase the commodity by negotiating a contract.
 In such an instance, each responsible bidder who submitted a bid shall be notified and given a reasonable opportunity to negotiate.

 Bids shall be awarded after careful examination of the details of the bid to determine the best overall value to the District.
 In instances where the low bid was not accepted a statement of the reasons shall be attached to the bid.
 Bidders submitting written bids shall be notified in writing of the bid award.